capouch/oscon17/README.md

 ```
 Note the bundle.js file, which webpack creates and is sent to the client is
 *not* kept in the repo and needs to be generated after checkout with
 `npm run build`.
-Also after any change, `npm run build` has to be
+After changing the client-side codebase, `npm run build` must be
-executed to get the newest version of the code
+executed to freshen up the bundle

 ###Development Version